XOXO (film): Production

 joined the film as a producer and music supervisor.

-Sarah Hyland and Graham Phillips have confirmed that XOXO was filmed in multiple music festivals and raves around Los Angeles.
+To achieve an authentic portrayal of the EDM setting, filming took place at three live music festivals.

 Release

 XOXO was made available through Netflix on August 26, 2016.
 It ran for one week at the Laemmle Royal theater in Los Angeles August 24 through August 31.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 71% based on 7 reviews, with an average rating of 5.81/10.
 Nick Murray opined in The Village Voice that the film "may be as predictable as an EDM song, but it too offers pleasures to those willing to give themselves over to its rhythms."